petre-renware/api_to_roefact/xl2roefact/doc/README_xl2roefact_library.md

 <!-- NOTE:
-- This is the general technical design for `xl2roefactPyPi` component
+- This is the general technical design for `xl2roefact python library` component
 - The DLD doc is a tech desc of every module, functions -->

-# xl2roefact PyPi library
+# xl2roefact python library

 [TOC]